deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “What th’---?!”

-He didn’t have time for more than that exclamation as Cathy launched herself at him like a berserk thing, biting kicking and scratching furiously.
+He didn’t have time for more than that exclamation as Cathy launched herself at him like a berserk thing, biting, kicking, and scratching furiously.
 She was a hell of a lot stronger than Dog had thought, too.

 They rolled and scrambled furiously across the deck.
 She had youth on her side and Dog was an old man, but he was taller and heavier.
 Cathy had something else on her side, though: the look in her eyes was *psychotic* and she fought like a fucking demon, heedless of pain or her own limits.
 When Dog got a good punch in that made her head bounce off the deck, she didn’t even seem to notice.